eerotal/restic-docker-swarm/README.md

 3. The remote path can also be relative.
 In that case it's relative to the default login path on the SSH server.
 4. The service name must be complete, ie. remember to include the stack name if you start your services using a Swarm stack.
+You can omit this if you don't need hook commands for the service.
 5. The `*_HOOK` commands are only run in one of the service's containers even if there are multiple replicas.
-Leave these empty if not needed.
+Omit these if not needed.
 6. The `*_FILE` variables are paths to the respective files inside the container.
    You can use these to configure eg. paths to secrets but usually the defaults should work fine.